 However, in the Genesis account, we learn that Adam & Eve divorced themselves from God’s covenant and thus ushered in sin – which is the death of God’s soul in them.
 In order to fix this divine divorce, God uses a series of covenants (with Noah, Abraham, Moses, David, Jesus) to bring mankind back to His family.
 So, these covenants show how a Father brings His children back into His family.
 Even a bird’s eye view of the New Testament reveals a plethora of family language and imagery to describe the relationship between God and His followers Firstly, God sent His Son so that we would receive divine adoption as his sons (see Gal 4:4-6, Romans 8:14-17, 1 John 3: 1-2).

 Now, because human beings are not natural children of God (after the fall in Eden), it requires a new birth of the Holy Spirit for this to happen.
 The second birth is baptism as Jesus said to be “born again” through a saving grace of “water and spirit” (see John 3:3-8, Acts 2: 37-38, Acts 9: 18, 1 Peter 3:21).
 Also, this new birth is to be born in the name of God.
-That is why Jesus was specific to be born through baptism in the name of the Father, Son, Holy Spirit (see Matthew 28:19-20) So, this baptism happens in the family name of God.
-This name of God is: Father, Son, Holy Spirit (why we say I baptize you in the name of Father, Son, Holy Spirit).
+That is why Jesus was specific to be born through baptism in the name of the Father, Son, Holy Spirit (see Matthew 28:19-20) This baptism happens in the family name of God – Father, Son, Holy Spirit (why we say I baptize you in the name of Father, Son, Holy Spirit).
 Thus, for someone to be adopted into the Trinity Family that person needs to bear the name of God through a new birth.

 Then, after this adoption by baptism Christians are referred to as “children of God” (John 1:12, 1 John 3:1-2).
 Also, Jesus repeatedly describes His followers in family language.
 Jesus called those who he healed “my son” and “my daughter” (Matthew 9:2, 22).
 He later called all who do the will of His Father his “brothers and sisters” (Matthew 12:49-50, Mark 3:35).
 Additionally, Jesus taught his followers to call His Father “our Father” (Matthew 6:9).
 Also, Paul notes that when we conform to the image of the Son we “might be the first-born among many brethren [brothers]” (Romans 8:29, see also Hebrews 1:6, 2:17).
 And then early Christians referred to one another as “the brethren” (Acts 15:23) and “family of believers” (Galatians 6:10).